 What you shouldn’t do is believe the company’s marketing line that these have somehow squared the circle of delivering open-back sound without the leakage.
 There’s less leaking than before, but still: everyone near you will hear your music, and you will hear everything else around you.

 For better or worse then, these are Grados.
 Use them at home and you’ll love the expansive, open soundscape, but try to take them out and you won’t.

 Your buying guide for the best wireless headphones in 2020

 These days, you can get wireless headphones at pretty much any price point.
 Headphone makers have realised that not everyone wants to shell out hundreds of pounds for huge cans so the technology is even found inside small in-ear headphones.

 We've rounded up the best wireless headphones from both our budget chart and high-end chart (some of which appear here) so you'll be able to find something to fit your budget.
 If you're out for a bargain, take a look at our pick of the best headphones deals.

 Please bear in mind that there are countless pairs of wireless headphones on the market so we can't feature them all.
-These are the best of the ones we have reviewed.
+These are the best of the ones we have fully tested and reviewed.

 What to look for in wireless headphones

 The biggest reason to buy wireless headphones is convenience.
 Not having to run a cable through your clothes to your phone - that ends up tugging all the time - is so much nicer.

 Some wireless headphones even come with NFC built-in to make it super easy to pair them with a smartphone – you don't need to do much more than tap them together.
 Apple doesn't allow the iPhone's NFC chip to be used for this, however.